 In June 2017, NEC led a meeting to dialogue with experts, civil society and medium and long-term investors to understand their views.
 We will provide feedback to interested parties at NEC and we will use this information to refine our materiality perspective and, at the same time, improve and advance sustainable management.

-The Corporate Communication Division’s CSR Promotion and Social Contributions Office promotes NEC’s sustainable management initiative in close coordination with the related divisions involved in business planning, investor relations, human resources, general affairs, legal affairs, internal controls, management systems, design, the environment, customer satisfaction, quality assurance, procurement, and more, as well as research laboratories, business divisions, and Group companies.
+The Corporate Communication Division’s Sustainability Promotion Office promotes NEC’s sustainable management initiative in close coordination with the related divisions involved in business planning, investor relations, human resources, general affairs, legal affairs, internal controls, management systems, design, the environment, customer satisfaction, quality assurance, procurement, and more, as well as research laboratories, business divisions, and Group companies.
 Coordination is also conducted with the company’s business partners.

 We discuss important issues related to the promotion of sustainable management among executives and the CSO (Chief Strategy Officer) who is in charge of corporate management and who adopts those matters and reports at a Board of Directors meeting.